What is the Land Registry?

 When reading the extract from the Land Registry, focus your attention on section B, which contains specific data about the property = parcel number, building number, unit number including area, type of land and type of use.

-Undoubtedly the most important part of the Land Registry extract to check is Section C, where restrictions on the ownership right, which often affect the price of the property, are entered.
+Undoubtedly the most important part for checking the extract from the Land Registry is Section C, where restrictions on the ownership right, which often affect the price of the property, are entered.
 The most frequently recorded restrictions are:

-- encumbrances – usually a bank’s lien if the property has been financed through a mortgage loan, but also foreclosure liens if the property owner has a debt to a third party.
+- Encumbrances – usually a bank lien if the property was financed through a mortgage loan, but can also be a foreclosure lien if the property owner has a debt to a third party.

 The real estate registration continues with section D, where so-called other entries, such as notes or seals, are listed (pointing out that the cadastral office is conducting registration proceedings that have not yet been completed – ownership may soon change or a lien may be added, etc.).